 Creatine Kinase (CK) and Creatine phosphokinase (CPK) is a similar example: three isoenzymes formed by combinations of different subunits:

-- CK1 (BB) is abundant in brain and smooth muscle (practically absent form serum)
+- CK1 (BB) is abundant in brain and smooth muscle (practically absent from serum)

 - CK2 (MB) is abundant in cardiac muscle, some in skeletal muscle (practically absent from serum)